Last updated on June 20th, 2021 at 11:14 pm

 - Combine the Flour, remaining Sugar, salt, Eggs, garlic powder, chopped scallions, melted butter, and proofed yeast and mix with a wooden spoon for about 2 to 3 minutes or till everything is well combined.
 At this point, you will have a wet and sticky dough.

-- Rub the baking pan with some room temperature butter and sprinkle a generous amount of flour over it then tip the pan all around, and make sure the flour sticks to all the sides of the Pan, then dump out the excess and Set it aside.
+- Rub the baking pan with some room temperature butter and sprinkle a generous amount of flour over it.
+Then, tip the pan all around and make sure the flour sticks to all the sides of the pan and dump out the excess.
+Set it aside.

 - Carefully arrange the Garlic knots inside the Pan and leave it to proof again for another 15 minutes

-- Brush the surface of the dough with some melted butter and bake in a 350°F preheated oven for 20 minutes.
+- Brush the surface of the dough with the Eggwash (1 Egg + 2 Tbsp water whisked together) and bake in a 350°F preheated oven for 20 minutes.

-- Generously brush the surface the rolls with the garlic butter.
-(Check recipe below)
+- Once you take the bread out from the oven, while still hot, generously brush the surface of the rolls with the garlic butter.

 - Allow the bread to cool for a few minutes before serving – if you can wait :).
 Enjoy!